Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 FUND (IEPF)

-2016, as amended, declared dividends which remained unpaid or unclaimed for a period of seven years have
+2016, as amended, the declared dividend which remained unpaid or unclaimed for a period of atleast seven years

-been transferred by the Company to the IEPF, which has been established by the Central Government.
+have been transferred by the Company to the IEPF, duly established by the Central Government.

-During the financial year ended on March 31, 2025, your Company has not invited or accepted any deposits
+During the financial year ended on March 31,2026, your Company has not invited or accepted any deposits as per

-as per Section 73 of the Companies Act, 2013 read with the Companies (Acceptance of Deposit) Rules, 2014.
+Section 73 of the Companies Act, 2013 read with the Companies (Acceptance of Deposit) Rules, 2014.
+Therefore,

-Therefore, the requirement for furnishing of details relating to deposits covered under Chapter V of the Companies
+the requirement for furnishing of details relating to deposits covered under Chapter V of the Companies Act, 2013

 All the properties of your Company including buildings, plant, machinery and stocks have been adequately insured.